-A bicyclist was stuck and killed in the South of Market neighborhood of San Francisco.
+A bicyclist was struck and killed in the South of Market neighborhood of San Francisco.
 A food delivery truck driver failed to see her as he turned right on Folsom and Sixth Streets.
 Amelie Le Moullac, 24, of San Francisco, was rushed to San Francisco General Hospital, where she was pronounced dead.
 The driver of the truck was not cited by the police at the time of the accident, but further investigation revealed video footage indicating that the driver was at fault.

 When the driver was not blamed for the accident, local cyclists protested.
 The San Francisco Bicycle Coalition organized a rally on the same corner as the accident.
 They called upon government officials to improve safety for cyclists.
 During the rally, a coalition member visited many of the nearby businesses to ask for surveillance video or witnesses.
 A surveillance video capturing the accident was located and forwarded to the appropriate authorities.